TGDivy/TGDivy/README.md

 ## 💬🌞

-> Incredible change happens in your life when you decide to take control of what you do have power over instead of craving control over what you don't. ~ Steve Maraboli
+> Think of yourself as dead. you have lived your life.
+Now, take what's left, and live it properly. ~ Marcus Aurelius

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )